Paul Norman Thomas, MD is a super-spreader of lies about vaccines and one of a small number of anti-vax pediatricians.

 Thomas co-authored the deceptive book “The Vaccine-Friendly Plan” with fellow anti-vaxxer Jennifer Margulis.
 Thomas also co-authored a now-retracted anti-vaccine paper published by predatory publisher MDPI.

-In October 2022, Thomas finally agreed to surrender his Oregon license after the Oregon Medical Board found that Thomas engaged in the loathsome conduct described in a November 21, 2021 Amended Complaint, including:
+In 2022, Thomas surrendered his Oregon license after the Oregon Medical Board found that Thomas engaged in the loathsome conduct described in a 2021 Amended Complaint, including:

 - unprofessional or dishonorable conduct;